Lajvi123/ML-for-Medical-Imaging-/README.md

 * It includes X-ray images of the chest, with training and testing datasets, each containing three subdirectories: ['covid', 'viral pneumonia', 'normal'].

 ## PROPOSED METHODOLOGY
-The project is divided into total 4 stages:
+The project is divided into following stages:
-* Data Acquisition from online resources
+* Data Acquisition from online resources.
-* Creation of Image Features
-* Comparison between different classification algorithms to achieve maximum accuracy on training data.
-* Building and fitting Convolutional Neural Network (CNN)
+* Divide the whole dataset into training and testing datasets.
+* Data Augmentation on datasets.
+* Prepare DataLoader to simplifies the process of loading batches of data during training and evaluation.
+* Use PyTorch's torchvision library to load the ResNet 18.
+* Hypertune the ResNet 18 model and evaluate the model on dataset.
 ## CODE
-This project is in progress.
+Code is available [here]{